-India train derailment kills at least 63
+Scores killed in India train derailment

 Story highlights

-- Official: Fourteen cars in a 24-car train derailed around 3 a.m.
+- Official: Fourteen cars in a 23-car train derailed near Kanpur, India

-- Cause of crash still under investigation
+- Cause of crash is under investigation

-(CNN)At least 63 people were killed early Sunday when a Patna-Indore Express train derailed near India's northern city of Kanpur, according to Zaki Ahmed, Inspector General with the Kanpur police, speaking to CNN affiliate CNN News 18.
+(CNN)At least 116 people were killed early Sunday when a Patna-Indore Express train derailed near India's northern city of Kanpur, according to a police official in Kanpur.

-Railways Ministry spokesperson Anil Saxena said the number of casualties may rise.
-Over 150 passengers have been injured, according to CNN News 18.
-Kanpur, located in Uttar Pradesh state, is nearly 300 miles southeast of New Delhi, the nation's capital.
+Rescue teams are working on the last overturned car, said Rajesh Modak, deputy inspector general of police in Kanpur.
+The other cars have been cleared of people, Modak said.

-Roughly 60 to 70 passengers could still be trapped in mangled rail cars, Javeed Ahmed, director general of police for Uttar Pradesh, told the news station.
+More than 150 passengers have been injured, according to CNN affiliate CNN News 18.
+More than 40 people are seriously injured, Rahul Srivastav, press officer for the Uttar Pradesh police, told CNN.

-"We've taken out 30 plus dead bodies so far," said Ahmed.
-"There are still people trapped in some
+Kanpur, in Uttar Pradesh state, is nearly 300 miles southeast of New Delhi, the capital.

 The crash

-Fourteen cars in a 24-car train derailed around 3 a.m.
+Fourteen cars in the 23-car train derailed around 3 a.m.
+Sunday, Modak said.

-It was not immediately clear what caused the crash or how many people were traveling on the train, Ahmed said.
+It was not immediately clear what caused the crash or how many people were traveling on the train, Javeed Ahmed, director general of police for Uttar Pradesh, told CNN News 18.

-India's President Narendra Modi tweeted, "Anguished beyond words at the loss of lives due to the derailing of the Patna-Indore express.
-My thoughts are with the bereaved families."
+Indian Prime Minister Narendra Modi expressed his condolences on Twitter, saying, "My thoughts are with the bereaved families."

-Railway Minister Suresh Prabhu said on Twitter that senior officers were immediately deployed to the accident site.
+Railways Minister Suresh Prabhu said on Twitter that senior officers were immediately deployed to the accident site.

 Prabhu also said the National Disaster Response Force has been activated and is headed to the scene.